-TO: Students Interested in Theatre at Whitworth University
+To: Students Interested in Theatre at Whitworth University

-FROM: Diana Trotter, Ph.D., Chair, Theatre Department
+From: Diana Trotter, Ph.D., Chair, Theatre Department

-RE: Theatre Talent Awards Auditions
+Re: Theatre Talent Awards Auditions

 Whitworth offers scholarships to new and returning students in any major who are committed to participating in the theatre production program.
-The deadline for auditioning for a Theatre Talent Award for the 2013-14 academic year is Sunday March 10.
-We would prefer for you to audition in person if possible.However, you may also submit your audition via DVD or YouTube if a campus visit is not an option.
-Please call Program Assistant Jennifer Toulouse-Lee at 509.777.3707, or e-mail her at firstname.lastname@example.org to schedule an appointment or submit your audition.
+The priority deadline for auditioning for a Theatre Talent Award for the 2014-15 academic year is Feb.
+14. Auditions after this deadline may still be considered, depending on the availability of funds.
+We would enjoy having you audition in person, if possible.However, you may also submit your audition via DVD or YouTube if a campus visit is not an option.
+Please call Program Assistant Ella Kerner at 509.777.3707, or e-mail her at firstname.lastname@example.org to schedule an appointment or submit your audition.